Security and Deployment

 Deployment Models

-Security posture starts with where the system runs and who controls the environment.
+Security review starts with where the system runs and who controls the environment.

 For teams evaluating complex vendor submissions, the platform can be deployed in a private cloud environment or on-premise as containerized services.
-That gives enterprise buyers a way to align the system with existing IAM, networking, monitoring, and change-management processes.
+That lets enterprise buyers align the system with existing IAM, networking, monitoring, and change-management processes.

-Sensitive bid documents, cost sheets, exclusions, and evaluation evidence stay inside an environment your team already governs.
+Sensitive bid documents, supporting attachments, exclusions, and evaluation evidence stay inside an environment your team already governs.

 Data Control

-Document-native evaluation means the control model has to cover more than file storage alone.
+Bid evaluation security has to cover more than file storage alone.

-Procurement teams are not only handling PDFs.
-They are handling pricing matrices, technical deviations, vendor carve-outs, and cited requirement grading.
-The security model therefore has to cover source documents, structured extraction output, audit trails, and operational access patterns together.
+Procurement teams handle technical documents, contractual deviations, vendor carve-outs, and requirement findings.
+The security model therefore has to cover source documents, review outputs, audit trails, and operational access patterns together.

-Buyers should be able to review where data is stored, how access is controlled, and how evidence-backed decisions are logged without moving the workflow into a generic third-party SaaS posture.
+Buyers should be able to review where data is stored, how access is controlled, and how findings are logged without moving the review into an unmanaged SaaS posture.

 Support Model